 Gordon Green, M.Div., M.A.
 Counseling

 With Christmas around the corner, I am concluding this yearlong series on world changers profiling Mary the Mother of Jesus.
-While it might seem obvious that Mary was a world changer as the mother of Christ, what in particularly would merit her distinction beyond relational position?
+While it might seem evident that Mary, the mother of Christ, was a world-changer, what in particular would merit her distinction?
 In some circles, it is believed that Mary never sinned.
 There is no Scriptural basis for this assumption.
 It is an innovation likely borne from the desire to explain how the Son of God did not inherit sin from Adam (unlike the rest of us).
-Knowing the Holy Spirit conceived the Christ-child in the womb of the chosen virgin is sufficient explanation, and why, in part, I am highlighting Mary as a world-changer.
-Can you imagine a virgin teenager encountering the angel Gabriel to learn that she would give birth to the Son of God?
-This same high ranking angel terrified others with his proclamations.
-For Mary, initially she was understandably frightened, but her fear turned to curiosity and then to submission:
+Knowing the Holy Spirit conceived the Christ-child in the womb of the chosen virgin provides a sufficient explanation.
+So what makes her unique?

-Three years later, Mary’s soul would be pierced (as the prophet Simeon foretold) when she witnessed her disfigured son stretched upon a cross in humiliation, suffering excruciating pain and eventual death.
-Yet, while all of Jesus’ disciples (except John) scattered because of fear of association, Mary drew near to the cross and remained there until Jesus was taken away for burial.
-But redemption and hope were soon to arise from the grave.
+Mary would face heartbreak (as the prophet Simeon foretold) when she witnessed her disfigured son stretched upon a cross in humiliation, suffering excruciating pain and eventual death.
+Yet, while the other disciples scattered for fear of association, Mary and John drew near the cross and remained there until the soldiers removed Jesus’ body.
+But redemption and hope would soon arise from the grave.
 Mary’s sorrow would turn to joy as she learned of her son’s resurrection.
-Still, the earthly reunion would only be temporary.
-Jesus would ascend to the heavenly realm and assume his rightful place as the Son of God and the Savior of our world.
+Still, their earthly reunion would prove only to be temporary.
+Jesus would ascend to his heavenly realm and assume his rightful place as the Son of God and the Savior of our world.